permissionx/CascadeSim/README.md

 End to end scripts for LAMMPS simulating cascade and OVITO extracting defect.

 ## Features
 * You can finish a series of cascade simulation jobs almost by one key.
-Only a few paremeters need to be concerned.
+Only a few paremeters are required to be concerned.
 * You will know SIA directions or defect cluster informations.

 ## Prerequisites